ikreymer/webarchiveplayer/README.md

 Currently, executable versions are available only for OS X and Windows.

-However, the player should work on any system that has Python 2.7, but requires a little bit more setup.
+However, the player should work on any system that has Python 2.7.x, but requires a little bit more setup.

 On other systems (or to build from source):

 1. Clone this repo: `git clone https://github.com/ikreymer/webarchiveplayer.git; cd webarchiveplayer`

+2. Install by running `python setup.py install` (optionally using a virtualenv)

-2. Run `webarchiveplayer [/path/to/warc_or_arc]`
+3. Run `webarchiveplayer [/path/to/warc_or_arc]`

 ### GUI Mode